First Solar: A different solar panel company.

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

-First Solar is an American manufacturer of thin film solar panels and a provider of utility-scale PV power plants, while they are based in the United States, they have factories in Malaysia, Vietnam, and USA, while they are also building one in India.
+First Solar is an American manufacturer of thin film solar panels and a provider of utility-scale PV power plants, while they are based in the United States, they have factories in Malaysia, Vietnam, and USA.
+They are also currently building a factory in India.
 What differentiate First Solar from most other major solar companies is that they make thin film solar panels (there are four different technologies to do so, and the one First Solar use is Cadmium Telluride).
-Most other major solar companies made silicon panels.
+Most other major solar companies make silicon panels.
 I don't want to go into details about how they differ from each other but as it looks now, thin film solar panels are only about 5 % of the global solar market.
 These different technologies have different advantages and disadvantages.
 The advantages of thin film solar panels are that they need fewer materials, it is well-suited for flexible panels, while they also perform better in hot temperatures, in humid environments and partial shading than silicon panels.
 However, silicon panels have historically had higher efficiencies than thin film solar panels, meaning it makes silicon panels cheaper when you compare cost to output.
 From an environmental point of view, thin film solar panels have lower carbon and water footprints than silicon panels.
 Adding to that First Solar, also recycle more than 90 % of the materials from old panels.
-There are many things to like about the technology First Solar, but I haven't been able to determine a moat for the time being.
+There are many things to like about the technology that First Solar uses, but I haven't been able to determine a moat for the time being.
 It doesn't mean I don't like the company but an investment in First Solar is riskier if they don't have a strong moat.

 Their CEO is Mark Widmar.
-He became the CEO in 2016 but have been at First Solar and worked as CFO until he became CEO.
-He has a Bachelor of Science in business accounting and a Masters of Business Administration from Indiana University.
+He became the CEO in 2016 but have been at First Solar since 2011, where he worked as CFO until he became CEO.
+He has a Bachelor of Science in business accounting and a Master of Business Administration from Indiana University.
 While there is not much information regarding Mark Widmar available online, there are some things I have noted when reading through letters to shareholders and conference call transcripts.
 One thing is that he is very focused on being cost competitive, which is one of the reasons customers will choose silicon solar panels.
 Another thing is that he is very outspoken about the alleged forced labor in the polysilicon sector, which means he is very proud of their vertically integrated manufacturing process, which enhances their supply chain transparency and control of their end-to-end manufacturing process.
 I personally also liked they he decided to sell their operations and maintenance business in North America, as I believe their resources are better used elsewhere.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, you can read this post.